andy008/ngx-form-render/README.md

-# Angular Bootstrap Form Builder (EmanciTech)
+# Infomaxim Form Engine (netAmbition)

+This library provides form rendering capabilities using Angular and JSON with integration with Infomaxim to fetch form definitions and post data.

-The library is developed by [EmanciTech](https://www.emancitech.com/) to provides Angular components that help developers to quickly generate Bootstrap Reactive Form from JavaScript object.
+The library provides Angular components that help developers to quickly generate Reactive Forms.

 Component supports validators, help messages and error messages.

 Based on ReactiveFormsModule from @angular/forms.
 Available custom and all angular built-in form elements.
 Automatically create full customised form with simple javascript object configuration.
 Also support some of the CSS styling for form attributes.

+Currently uses Bootstrap.
+Future versions will provide support for other design frameworks.

 ## Installation